HunterZ/rustLaunchSite/README.md

 RLS supports being run as a service (e.g. via NSSM/WinSW on Windows), as it attemps an orderly server and application shutdown on receipt of Ctrl+C. This also means clean nightly restarts can be triggered via an OS task scheduler job that restarts the service.

 RLS requires a single command line parameter: A path to an RLS configuration file.
-An example file (`example.cfg`) is included, which is heavily commented to help you figure things out.
+An example file (`exampleConfig.jsonc`) is included, which is heavily commented to help you figure things out.

 RLS currently only logs to the standard console output.
 This can be redirected to a file.